JetBlue Airways Corporation (JBLU) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for JBLU is $8.85, which is $0.79 above the current market price.
-The public float for JBLU is 322.03M, and currently, shorts hold a 4.97% of that float.
-The average trading volume for JBLU on March 09, 2023 was 9.10M shares.
+The average price recommended by analysts for JetBlue Airways Corporation (JBLU) is $8.85, which is $1.32 above the current market price.
+The public float for JBLU is 322.03M and currently, short sellers hold a 4.97% of that float.
+On March 13, 2023, JBLU’s average trading volume was 9.07M shares.

 JBLU’s Market Performance

-JBLU stock saw a decrease of -2.30% in the past week, with a monthly decline of -6.60% and a quarterly a decrease of 0.62%.
-The volatility ratio for the week is 3.74%, and the volatility levels for the last 30 days are 3.21% for JetBlue Airways Corporation (JBLU).
-The simple moving average for the last 20 days is -4.28% for JBLU stock, with a simple moving average of -0.44% for the last 200 days.
+JBLU’s stock has seen a -9.50% decrease for the week, with a -13.25% drop in the past month and a -2.08% fall in the past quarter.
+The volatility ratio for the week is 5.12%, and the volatility levels for the past 30 days are at 3.50% for JetBlue Airways Corporation The simple moving average for the last 20 days is -9.63% for JBLU stock, with a simple moving average of -6.71% for the last 200 days.

 Analysts’ Opinion of JBLU